LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaging-configuration-guide.md

 ### Edit/Unsubscribe from Facebook pages

-* Click on the Facebook login button, and authenticate
+1. Click on the Facebook login button, and authenticate:

 ![](img/social-messaging-configuration-21.png)

-* To edit account settings: Click on the “Edit settings” button
+To edit account settings: Click on the “Edit settings” button"

 ![](img/social-messaging-configuration-22.png)

-* Select the desired pages and press “Next”
+Select the desired pages and press “Next”:

 ![](img/social-messaging-configuration-23.png)

-* Enable/Disable permissions using the toggle button
+Enable/Disable permissions using the toggle button:

 ![](img/social-messaging-configuration-24.png)

-* Press Done.
+Press Done.
 A window will be presented, with all connected Facebook accounts:
 ![](img/social-messaging-configuration-25.png)

-* To unsubscribe specific pages, simply click on the “Unsubscribe” button next to each Facebook page you wish to remove.
+*To unsubscribe specific pages, simply click on the “Unsubscribe” button next to each Facebook page you wish to remove.*

 ### Edit/Unsubscribe from Twitter accounts

-* Edit each account’s settings by clicking on the pencil icon, at the right side of the page
+Edit each account’s settings by clicking on the pencil icon, at the right side of the page:

 ![](img/social-messaging-configuration-26.png)

 ![](img/social-messaging-configuration-27.png)

-* Disconnect specific accounts by clicking on the “Disconnect” button.
+Disconnect specific accounts by clicking on the “Disconnect” button:

 ![](img/social-messaging-configuration-28.png)

 {: .notice}